buildbot/buildbot/master/docs/developer/stats-service.rst

 Data is captured according to the master config file and then, is sent to each of the storage backends provided by the master configuration (see :bb:cfg:`stats-service`).

-Each storage backend has a Python client defined as part of :mod:`buildbot.statistics.storage_backends` to aid in posting data by :class:`StatsService`
+Each storage backend has a Python client defined as part of :mod:`buildbot.statistics.storage_backends` to aid in posting data by :class:`StatsService`.

 Currently, only `InfluxDB <http://influxdb.com>`_ is supported as a storage backend.

 .. py:class:: buildbot.statistis.storage_backends.base.StatsStorageBase

-   A abstract base class for all storage services.
+   A abstract class for all storage services.
    It cannot be directly initialized - it would raise a ``TypeError`` otherwise.

-   .. py:method:: thd_postStatsValue(self, post_data, series_name, context={})
+   .. py:method:: thd_postStatsValue(self, post_data, series_name, context)

+      ``post_data``
-      :param post_data: A dict of key-value pairs that is sent for storage.
+        A dict of key-value pairs that is sent for storage.
         The keys of this dict can be thought of as columns in a database and the value is the data stored for that column.
-      :type post_data: dict
+      ``series_name``
-      :param series_name: The name of the time-series for this statistic.
+        (str) The name of the time-series for this statistic.
-      :type series_name: str
+      ``context``
-      :param context: (Optional) Any other contextual information about the data.
+        (Optional) Any other contextual information about the data.
-                      Dict of key-value pairs.
+        It is a dict of key-value pairs.
-      :type context: dict

       An abstract method that needs to be implemented by every child class of this class.
       Not doing so will result result in a ``TypeError`` when starting Buildbot.

 .. py:class:: buildbot.statistics.storage_backends.influxdb_client.InfluxStorageService

    `InfluxDB <http://influxdb.com>`_ is a distributed, time series database that employs a key-value pair storage system.

    This class is a Buildbot client to the InfluxDB storage backend.
-   It is available in the configuration as ``statistics.InfluxStorageService`` It takes the following initialization arguments:
+   It is available in the configuration as ``statistics.InfluxStorageService``.
+   It takes the following initialization arguments:

    ``url``
-     The URL where the service is running.
+     (str) The URL where the service is running.
    ``port``
-     The port on which the service is listening.
+     (int) The port on which the service is listening.
    ``user``
-     Username of a InfluxDB user.
+     (str) Username of a InfluxDB user.
    ``password``
-     Password for ``user``.
+     (str) Password for ``user``.
    ``db``
-     The name of database to be used.
+     (str) The name of database to be used.
    ``captures``
      A list of instances of subclasses of :py:class:`Capture`.
      This tells which stats are to be stored in this storage backend.
    ``name=None``
-     (Optional) The name of this storage backend.
+     (Optional) (str) The name of this storage backend.

    .. py:method:: thd_postStatsValue(self, post_data, series_name, context={})

+      ``post_data``
-      :param post_data: A dict of key-value pairs that is sent for storage.
+        A dict of key-value pairs that is sent for storage.
         The keys of this dict can be thought of as columns in a database and the value is the data stored for that column.
-      :type post_data: dict
+      ``series_name``
-      :param series_name: The name of the time-series for this statistic.
+        (str) The name of the time-series for this statistic.
-      :type series_name: str
+      ``context``
-      :param context: (Optional) Any other contextual information about the data.
+        (Optional) Any other contextual information about the data.
-                      Dict of key-value pairs.
+        It is a dict of key-value pairs.
-      :type context: dict

       This method constructs a dictionary of data to be sent to InfluxDB in the proper format and sends the data to the influxDB instance.

 Capture Classes
 ---------------